ASFOpenSARlab/opensarlab-docs/docs/user-guides/restarting_server_and_kernel.md

 ## Restarting the OpenSARlab Server
 ### Why?
 ---
 Perhaps you have deleted or altered a notebook in the ASF notebook library and want to retrieve the original.
 Maybe you know that a notebook update was just made and you would like to immediately pull in changes from the [asf-jupyter-notebook repo](https://github.com/asfadmin/asf-jupyter-notebooks).

 A quick solution in either of those cases is to restart your server.
 Restarting the server triggers the git puller to run.

-Note: If you are comfortable with git, you could instead do a git pull from [the terminal](OpenSARlab_terminal.md) or in a notebook.
+*Note:* If you are comfortable with git, you could do a git pull from [the terminal](OpenSARlab_terminal.md) or in a notebook instead.

 ### How?
 ---
-#### Click The Control Panel Button
+### Click The Control Panel Button

 ![Click the Control Panel button](../assets/control_panel.png)

-*Click the **Control Panel** button at the top right corner of the file manager or in an open notebook*
+*Click the `Control Panel` button located at the top right corner of the file manager or in an open notebook*

 ---

-#### Click The Stop My Server Button
+### Click The Stop My Server Button

 ![Click the Stop My Server button](../assets/stop_my_server.png)

-*Click the **Stop My Server** button that appears*
+*Click the `Stop My Server` button that appears*

 ---

-#### Click The Start My Server Button
+### Click The Start My Server Button

 ![Click the Start My Server button](../assets/start_my_server.png)

-*Click the **Start My Server** button, which may take a few seconds to appear*
+*Click the ``Start My Server`` button, which may take a few seconds to appear*

 ---

-#### Click The Launch Server Button
+### Click The Launch Server Button

 ![Click the Launch Server button](../assets/launch_server.png)

-*Click the Launch Server button appears*
+*Click the `Launch Server` button that appears*

 ---

-#### Select a Server Option and Click Start
+### Select a Server Option and Click Start

 ![Select a server option and click the start button](../assets/server_options.png)

-*Select a server option and click the start button*
+*Select a `server option` and click the `Start` button*

 ---

-#### Wait For the Server To Start
+### Wait For the Server To Start

 | ![Wait for the server to start](../assets/server_status.png) |
 |:-------------:|
 | *Wait for the server to start* |

-#### Optional: Click The Event Log Arrow For Detailed Startup Status Information
+### Optional: Click The Event Log Arrow For Detailed Startup Status Information

 ![Click the event log arrow](../assets/event_log.png)

-*Click the `event log` arrow to view logs documenting the status of the startup process*
+*Click the `Event log` arrow to view logs documenting the status of the startup process*

 ---